Share this post on:

 • Eights are impulsive; Fives are more thoughtful.

-• For example, Eights tend to move into action before they think things through, while Fives think a great deal about a particular move before going into action.
+• For example, Eights tend to move into action before they think things through, while Fives believe a great deal about a particular move before going into action.

 • Fives suffer more from the possibility that they will think too much and not take action.